Exercise and Arthritis

 A British group conducted several studies of different types of exercise to relieve knee pain (in people with no evidence of OA or RA):

 • In their first study, they had subjects perform isometric and isotonic exercises of the quadriceps and hamstring muscles, and, a bench-step exercise.
-Each exercise was performed 20 times on each leg, and, on a daily basis for 6 months.
+Each exercise was performed 20 times on each leg, and, daily for 6 months.
 A substantial improvement in both pain and function was observed (O'Reilly SC, et al. 1999).

 • In their 2nd study, 600 older adults (again, no prior evidence of either OA or RA) showed improvement in knee pain after 6 months of performing a variety of resistance exercises with the legs using stretch bands (Thomas KS, et al. 2002).